- Internet & the Web»

 Facebook is an easy and efficient way to stay in touch with family and friends.
 Over 500 million people worldwide use it, and more than half of them login daily.
 Tens of thousands of statuses, comments, likes and photos are uploaded every day.
 This article lists several things you should never post on Facebook.

 This one has caught out a lot of people.
 Many find it necessary to post their woes, frustrations and feelings as a Facebook status in the hope of sympathy.
-What some people forget is that their boss or coworkers might see it - and it might cost them their job.
-Just take a look at this cringeworthy example.
+What some people forget is that their boss or coworkers might see it, and it might cost them their job.

 If you absolutely must have Facebook, keep status posting and photographs to a minimum.
 Stay mysterious and interesting. if you're posting every facet of your life onto social media, you are no longer interesting, because anyone and everyone can know everything about you with the smallest amount of effort.
 Above all, avoid the red flags mentioned above!